Gonality sequences of graphs: A Modified Burning Algorithm

 time.
 For fixed $r$ and $k$, we can write this as

 or more concisely as

 since $\textrm{diam}(G)\leq n-1$.
 This means that for fixed $k$ and $r$, there exists an algorithm, polynomial in $|V(G)|$, for determining if $\gon_r(G)>k$.

 Of course, in order to compute $\gon_r(G)$, we would need to run this algorithm for numerous values of $k$, requiring an additional factor of $O(g(G))$ in the worst case.
 This quickly gives us a huge blow-up in computational time.
 In the case of $r=1$, it was shown in \cite{gij} that it is NP-hard to bound gonality by $k$ (with $k$ no longer fixed).
-We expect that the same holds for larger values of $r$, although do not know of any work in this direction.
+We expect that the same holds for larger values of $r$, although we do not know of any work in this direction.

-Experimentally, we find that using our modified algorithm produces to compute higher gonalities provides a modest improvement in real-time performance against the traditional approach, which is to $q$-semi-reduce and then compute the $q$-reduced divisor, over varying divisors $D-E$.
+Experimentally, we find that using our modified algorithm to compute higher gonalities provides a modest improvement in real-time performance against the traditional approach, which is to $q$-semi-reduce and then compute the $q$-reduced divisor, over varying divisors $D-E$.
+We also found that performance gains appear to increase with the number of vertices in the graph (see Figure \ref{figure:dhars_runtime_comparison}).
 To conduct this analysis, we generated random connected graphs by fixing the number of vertices, inserting edges with probability $p = 0.5$, and excluding disconnected graphs.
 The two algorithms were compared on the same subset of 19 randomly generated connected graphs for each fixed number of vertices.
-We also found that performance gains appear to increase with the number of vertices in the graph (see Figure \ref{figure:dhars_runtime_comparison}).
-However, most of the savings in our data come from the fact that the original iterated Dhar's algorithm spends time $q$-reducing even after debt is eliminated.
+Our implementation was in \texttt{Sage} \cite{sagemath}, and is available as supplementary material to this paper.
+Also available is the data of our runtimes; we ran our code on a Lenovo ThinkPad X1 Carbon 4th edition, Intel Core i5-6200U, with 8GB of RAM.
+We remark that most of the savings in our data come from the fact that the original iterated Dhar's algorithm spends time $q$-reducing even after debt is eliminated (without this issue, the two plots should be identical for \(r=1\)).
 Running an early-return iterated Dhar's algorithm that terminates if debt is eliminated, we found a nearly identical performance to our modified algorithm.

 \textbf{Acknowledgements} The authors are grateful for the support they received from Williams College's SMALL REU, and from NSF Grants DMS1659037 and DMS1347804.
+They also thank two anonymous referees for many helpful comments.